Neutrino model with broken $\mu -\tau $ Symmetry and Unflavored Leptogenesis with Dihedral Flavor Symmetry: Introduction

 The layout of the article is as follows.
-In section \ref{sec2}, we present all the ingredients for constructing the $D_{4}\times U(1)$ model where we derive the mass matrices of the charged lepton and neutrino sector.
-In addition, we investigate numerically the parameter space of the model to satisfy the recent $3\sigma $ regions of the neutrino oscillation parameters.
-In section \ref{sec3}, we investigate in details the prediction of the absolute neutrino mass scale from non-oscillatory experiments.
-In section \ref{sec4}, we investigate leptogenesis in the current setup to explain baryon asymmetry of the Universe.
+In section \ref{sec2}, we provide the necessary components for building the $D_{4}\times U(1)$ model and deriving the mass matrices of the charged lepton and neutrino sectors.
+In addition, we numerically investigate the parameter space of the model to satisfy the recent $3\sigma $ regions of the neutrino oscillation parameters.
+In section \ref{sec3}, we thoroughly examine the prediction of the absolute neutrino mass scale from non oscillatory experiments.
+In section \ref{sec4}, we investigate leptogenesis in the current setup to explain the baryon asymmetry of the universe.
 Finally, we give the conclusions in section \ref{sec5}.
-In Appendix \ref{app1}, we give some algebraic tools on\ dihedral group $D_{4}$.
-In Appendix \ref{app2} we study the minimization of the scalar superpotential leading eventually to the desirable alignments of the flavon double VEVs.
-In Appendix \ref{app3} we we briefly explore the effect of the NLO correction to the Dirac Yukawa matrix operator on the neutrino masses and mixing.
+The paper includes three appendices: Appendix \ref{app1} provides some algebraic tools on the\ dihedral group $ D_{4}$.
+In Appendix \ref{app2} we study the minimization of the scalar superpotential, which eventually leads to the desired alignments of the flavon doublet VEVs.
+In Appendix \ref{app3} we briefly explore the effect of the NLO correction to the Dirac Yukawa matrix operator on the neutrino masses and mixing.